SMerrony/aghast/docs/DesignThoughts.md

 Where practical, anything in AGHAST is part of an Integration.
 Maybe having 'Time', 'Network' etc. as explicit integrations (albeit pre-installed) will facilitate easier maintenance of them in the future.

 Integrations are compiled into the server, no plug-in technique is used.
-An interface in the `integrationManager.go`  describes the minimum that any Integration must provide...
+An interface in `integrationManager.go`  describes the minimum that any Integration must provide...

 ```